 - Fried bun dumplings from 上海生煎包 on the far end of the market.

-Other nearby spots to check out in the area:
+Other popular restaurants to check out in the area:

-- MyCrossiant for buttery French-style breads and pastries.
+- MyCroissant for buttery French-style breads and pastries.

 - 一兩十錢青草舖 for modern Chinese herb teas.

-- 蘇媽媽湯圓通化店 for salty and sweet soup tangyuan.
+- 蘇媽媽湯圓通化店 for salty and sweet tangyuan soup.